 So, summarize your reading list.
 Detail and discuss.
 Nothing wrong with reading.

-Tom Toro creator 10 months ago
+Tom Toro creator about 1 year ago

 The creator’s conundrum: you must shut out the world in order to have time to create, but you must also engage with the world through your creations.